What Began As A Dream...

 Konstantin's Introduction Story (2:35 mins)

 Dr. Konstantin Frank earned his Ph.D. in Viticulture from Odessa, Ukraine in 1930 and became a leading expert in his field throughout Eastern Europe.
-Having survived through two World Wars and the Russian Revolution, Dr. Frank immigrated to New York in 1951 at the age of 52-years-old with empty pockets and no knowledge of English, in the hope of creating a brighter future for his family.
+Having survived two World Wars and the Russian Revolution, Dr. Frank immigrated to New York in 1951.
+At the age of 52 years old with empty pockets and no knowledge of English, he hoped to create a brighter future for his family.

 He fell in love with a special property in the Finger Lakes for its exceptional characteristics – poor soils and steep slopes.
 With decades of knowledge and experience, Dr. Frank successfully planted the first European grape varieties in the Eastern United States in 1958.